 4.2 Finnegans Wake has a central place on this site because it is, at one level, a compendium of puzzles designed to frustrate this expertise.
 In some cases the puzzles are specifically visual.
 The sequence ‘bi tso fb rok engl a ssan dspl itch ina’, for instance, breaks the rules of word separation, showing how we rely on blank space as visual cue for fluent reading (124).
 In most cases, however, the puzzles are less obvious and more general because they have to do with the Wake’s own notoriously idiosyncratic deep (wayward?) orthography.
 Consider the following example which comes from the opening of Book I.5:

 In the name of Annah the Allmaziful, the Everliving, the Bringer of Plurabilities, haloed be her eve, her singtime sung, her rill be run, unhemmed as it is uneven!
 (104)

 4.2.1 For readers with an expertise in Turkish, or at least the romanized form of written Turkish Mustafa Kemal Atatürk introduced in 1928, the opening clause might create other resonances.
 After hearing or seeing the word ‘Annah’ as ‘ana’, which means ‘mother’ (also ‘main part’) in Turkish and ‘mazi’, which means ‘past’ or ‘bygone’, these readers might begin to think of this as an invocation to the river-mother through which the ‘Allmaziful’ past, the ‘Everliving’ present and the ‘Plurabilities’ of the future flow.

-Note A: After the break up of the Ottoman Empire following the First World War, Mustafa Kemal founded independent secular Republic of Turkey.
+Note A: After the break up of the Ottoman Empire following the First World War, Mustafa Kemal founded the independent secular Republic of Turkey.
 Replacing the Arabic writing system of the imperial Sultanate and Islamic Caliphate with the Roman was part of his project to modernize the state along European nationalist lines.

 Note B: ‘Mazi Kalbimde Bir Yaradır‘ (The Past is a Wound in my Heart), a popular Turkish song also from 1928, features in William Kentridge’s installation O Sentimental Machine which was first exhibited at the 14th Istanbul Biennial in 2015.
 It, too, opens up Joycean questions about languages, history, revolutionary art and ideas of the state.